veereshhalagegowda/platformDocumentation/1.0.0/Components/Form Controls/radio-button.md

         height:100px;
     }
 - **Value:** It is the value given for the radio button.
 - **Required:** Used to check whether the radio button is required or not.
-The value should be a boolean value i.e. either true or false.
 - **Label:** Is the value given for the radio button.
 Example “abc” display the value “abc” next to the radio button
 - **Id:** Is the unique ID for the radio button.
 - **Name:** Attribute used to group radios for unique selection.
 - **Checked:** Used to check whether the radio button is checked or not.
-The value should be a boolean value i.e. either true or false.
 - **Labelposition:** Whether the labels should appear after or before the radio-buttons.
 Defaults to 'after'.

 ## Support